vcraciun/ArSimEDe/README.md

-# Architectural Simulator for Architectural Design
+# Architectural Simulator for Embedded Design

 This project aims to build complex simulations including logic, electrical and mechanical, for embedded designs.
 A first step would be the simulation of Arduino applications.